vinkla/wordplate/README.md

 ## What is WordPlate?

-WordPlate is a [WordPress](https://github.com/WordPress/WordPress) boilerplate.
-This project tries to simplify the way we're setting up new WordPress projects.
-Using the latest standards from PHP, WordPlate utilizes WordPress as its dependency through [Composer](https://getcomposer.org/).
-We follow the [don't repeat yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) workflow.
+WordPlate is a modern WordPress stack which tries to simplify the fuzziness around WordPress development.
+Using the latest standards from PHP.
+WordPlate utilizes WordPress as its dependency through Composer.

 ## Installation